 alona.weiss (at) gmail (dot) com Download CV

-Alona Weiss is a visual artist and filmmaker born in Israel and based in Brooklyn, NY.
-Her video, performance, and installation work reclaims the confines of publicly accessible landmarks into feminist production sites that embody the contrast between form and interpretation.
+Alona Weiss is a visual artist, filmmaker, and researcher, born in Israel and based in Brooklyn.
+Her work explores the form and interpretation of publicly accessible statues and monuments.

 IG: @alonaweiss #alonaweiss